Bet £10, Get £10 - BETDAQ

 If the fixture ends up as 2-0 to Liverpool, half your bet would be refunded due to a draw and the other half would win thanks to the +2.5 handicap part.

-You can see with the two-way handicap, there’s more potential for you to win part of the bet.
-It’s much like an each-way bet in this regard.
+With the two-way handicap there’s more potential for you to win part of the bet.
+It’s very similar to an each-way bet.

 How to place an Asian handicap bet